federicomartini/federicomartini.github.io/_posts/2025-08-24-ai-is-not-the-problem.md

 ---
-title: "Consistency, Small Doses, and deserved rest"
+title: "AI is not the problem"
 date: 2025-08-24
 ---